 In order to determine which solenoid is necessary for the design, the required force to create a blink must be determined.
-Since two cords to create a blink, each on must be analyzed separately.
-This is accomplished by attaching the cords to a small scale while the prosthesis is clamped to a table.
+Since two cords create a blink, each on must be analyzed separately.
+This is accomplished by attaching the cords to a small scale while the prosthesis is clamped to a table; this set up is shown in Figure 17.
 The scale was then pulled to create a blink.
 The speed of the pull was very important as a smaller force could create a blink albeit an unrealistic blink.
 Currently, the testing was done by hand leading to some error in blink speed.
-When this test is revisited with the addition of Teflon on the eyelid, all data will be taken again but using the servo motor to provide the force.